lily6784/HOFUNS_Project/README.md

-# Installation Guide for HOFUNS_Project  on macOS
+# Installation Guide for HOFUNS_Project

 ## Overview

-This guide provides step-by-step instructions for installing HOFUNS_Project on macOS.
+This guide provides step-by-step instructions for installing HOFUNS_Project.